hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 and confidentially yet verifiably distribute shares to multiple receivers.
-It includes a distributed resharing protocol that preserves the public key but creates a fresh secret sharing of the secret key and hands it to a set of receivers, which may or may not overlap with the original set of shareholders. non-interactive distributed key generation and key resharing protocols that support Shamir secret sharings of the secret keys.
+It includes a distributed resharing protocol that preserves the public key but creates a fresh secret sharing of the secret key and hands it to a set of receivers, which may or may not overlap with the original set of shareholders.

 #### Overview
 This proposal covers the implementation of a tool similar to ssh-keygen to generate those keys, but the generation, persistence, distribution